Skip to main content

 Swap-free accounts

-Some brokers offer Islamic accounts without swap, although they usually have alternative commissions.
+Some brokers offer Islamic accounts without swap, although they usually have other alternative fees.

 Swap in different instruments